Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

 \subsection{Validity of model approximations}

-Our theoretical framework relies on two key approximations: the linearization of quantum dynamics and the treatment of collective molecular modes as harmonic oscillators.
-We now discuss their regimes of validity and the potential impact on our results.
+Our theoretical framework relies on two key approximations: linearization of quantum dynamics and harmonic treatment of collective molecular modes.
+We discuss their validity regimes.

-\textbf{Harmonic approximation and anharmonicity scale.} We model collective molecular vibrations as harmonic modes, a standard and effective approximation in the collective strong coupling regime where $G \gg \gamma, \kappa$~\cite{Roelli2024, Xiang2024}.
-However, real molecular potentials are anharmonic.
-The leading-order anharmonicity for a mode can be quantified by a Kerr nonlinearity coefficient $\xi$.
-For typical high-frequency molecular vibrations, $\xi/2\pi$ is on the order of \SIrange{0.1}{1}{\giga\hertz}~\cite{Schmidt2024}.

-The validity of our approximation rests on the condition that energy shifts due to anharmonicity are negligible compared to the effective collective coupling and decoherence rates.
-For our parameters, the collective coupling $G/2\pi \approx \SI{100}{\giga\hertz}$ dominates over the estimated anharmonic shift.
-Furthermore, the thermal phonon number $n_{\text{th}}$ remains low ($n_{\text{th}} \ll 1$) for $T<\SI{700}{\kelvin}$, ensuring that the vibrational state occupation is low and minimizes the exploration of the anharmonic part of the potential.
-While anharmonicity could become relevant under extremely strong driving or for generating non-Gaussian states~\cite{Schmidt2024}, it is expected to have a minor perturbative effect on the Gaussian entanglement properties quantified here.
-A complete analysis of anharmonic effects presents a compelling avenue for future research.
+\textbf{Harmonic approximation.} Collective molecular vibrations are modeled as harmonic modes, valid in the strong coupling regime where $G \gg \gamma, \kappa$~\cite{Roelli2024, Xiang2024}.
+Real molecular potentials exhibit anharmonicity quantified by Kerr nonlinearity $\xi/2\pi \sim \SIrange{0.1}{1}{\giga\hertz}$~\cite{Schmidt2024}.
+For our parameters, collective coupling $G/2\pi \approx \SI{50}{\giga\hertz}$ dominates the anharmonic shift, and low thermal occupation ($n_{\text{th}} \ll 1$ for $T<\SI{500}{\kelvin}$) minimizes exploration of the anharmonic potential.
+While anharmonicity could affect non-Gaussian state generation~\cite{Schmidt2024}, it has minor perturbative effect on Gaussian entanglement quantified here.

-\textbf{Linearization in a nonlinear and bistable system.} The linearization of the quantum Langevin equations is valid when quantum fluctuations are small compared to the classical steady-state amplitudes, a condition met under strong driving.
-Our system exhibits optical bistability, a fundamentally nonlinear effect.

-For all quantum results presented in \Cref{sec:results}, we operate exclusively on the upper stable branch of the bistability curve, far from the critical turning points.
-This is ensured by our comprehensive stability analysis (\Cref{sec:stability} and \cref{fig:stability_full}) and by initializing our numerical solutions accordingly.
-The Routh-Hurwitz criterion confirms the dynamical stability of these operating points, validating the linearization approach.
-We have verified that the results are robust against small parameter variations within this stable monostable regime.
-Operating near the bifurcation points, where critical slowing down occurs and fluctuations become large, is avoided, preserving the validity of our linearized model for entanglement analysis.